vilashturkane/vilashturkane/README.md

-# 👋 Hi there, I'm Vilas Turkane!
+# 👋 Hi there, I'm Vilash Turkane!

 I'm a passionate developer from Bhopal, India 🇮🇳, exploring the realms of Rust, C, and collaborative development.
 Currently, I'm working on a CLI-based calculator project with my friends, utilizing Git and GitHub for effective collaboration.